mdancho84/mdancho84.github.io/_posts/2023-11-04-how-to-make-a-data-science-portfolio.md

 <p class="date text-center">My Data Science Portfolio Website</p>

-## Why I Made My Portfolio (and Why You Need One)
+## Why I Made My Portfoliodown

-I made my portfolio because I was getting a lot of requests from people asking me to help them showcase their data science projects.
+I made my `portfoliodown` because I was getting a lot of requests from people asking me to help them showcase their data science projects.
 I was getting requests from:

 * **My Data Science Students:** That wanted to share their work
 * **My Consulting Students:** that wanted to share their consulting projects
 * **Fortune 500 Companies:** That wanted to see what my students could do and assess if they were the right fit for their team

-I needed a way to help my students and clients showcase their work.
+I needed a way to help my students showcase their work.
+I needed a way to help them get interviews.
 I needed a way to help them get hired.
 I needed a way to help them get promoted.
 I needed a way to help them get more clients.
-I needed a way to help them get more business.
+I needed a way to help them get more freelance business.
+And I just wanted to see them succeed.

-So I created `portfoliodown` to help them.
-And I'm sharing it with you today.
-When you use `portfoliodown`, it sets you up with a polished portfolio that you can use to showcase your work.
-It's a great way to get hired, get promoted, and get more business.
+**So I created `portfoliodown` to help them.** And I'm sharing it with you today.
+When you use `portfoliodown`, it sets you up with a polished professional data science portfolio that you can use to showcase your work.
+It's a great way to get interviews, get hired, get promoted, and get more business.

-Here's the structure of a `portfoliodown` portfolio.
+Here's the structure of a `portfoliodown` data science portfolio.

 ## `portfoliodown` Portfolio Structure